Fo Guang Shan: Educational programs

 Fo Guang Shan's Sutra Repository, the home of the Institute of Humanistic Buddhism and library of over 50 editions of Buddhist canons.

+In 1969, Fo Guang Shan began its first summer camp for college students.

 The educational programs of Fo Guang Shan include four Buddhist colleges, three regular colleges, and various community colleges.
 The Fo Guang University was established in 2000.
 It focuses mainly on the humanities and social sciences.
 The Chinese Buddhist research institute is subdivided into four separate departments; a women's and men's college, and an international and English Buddhist studies department.
 Tuition fees and lodging are provided by Fo Guang Shan, free of charge.
 Other prominent universities the order has established include Nanhua University in Taiwan and the University of the West in the United States.

 The organization also operates Pu-Men High School in Taipei, Jiun Tou Elementary and Junior High School, Humanities Primary and Junior High School, which provides regular curriculum for students.
 Fo Guang Shan also has nursery schools, kindergartens, and Sunday schools for children.

 Along with Tzu Chi, Fo Guang Shan is the only major Buddhist organization in Taiwan that offers some form of strictly secular education, as opposed to purely religious.

 In mainland China, Fo Guang Shan operates numerous cultural education programs and has built several libraries, even having gotten several books published through state controlled media.